Microchrysa cyaneiventris

 Microchrysa cyaneiventris, the black gem, is a European species of soldier fly.

 Description

-A small species (Body 4.0 mm. long) Antennae yellow.
-Legs predominantly yellow.
-Pubescence in middle part of mesonotum and on abdomen light-colored in male.
-Abdomen of female and also frons of female shiny black, at most with a light bluish tinge.
+The body of the black gem is around four millimetres long.
+It has yellow antennae and predominantly yellow legs.
+It is pubescent in middle part of the mesonotum.
+Male black gems have a light-colored abdomen, whereas the female flies have shiny black abdomen and frons, with a light bluish tinge.

 Biology

-The flight period is May to September.
-Habitats are deciduous woodland edges, hedgerows, isolated trees, and bushes.
+The flight period lasts from May to September.
+The habitats of the black gem are deciduous woodland edges, hedgerows, isolated trees, and bushes.
 It is associated with water margins and fallen decomposing leaves.
 Larvae have been found in decaying vegetation and moss.